Ask Your Boss to Validate Your Priorities: It's a Tool, Not a Weakness

 It will be easier for my boss and I to conclude together that one or more of these steps is needed, if we have a shared sense of the reality of my role as it is, and if we’ve worked together to optimize it as best we can.

-It’s not convenient, per se, that I’m needing to ask my boss to validate my priorities in order feel like my workload is sustainable and my priority decisions are ‘right.’
+It’s not convenient, per se, that I’m needing to ask my boss to validate my priorities in order to feel like my workload is sustainable and my priority decisions are ‘right.’
 But it’s also nothing to be ashamed of, and if it’s the tool that gets me where I need to go, then there’s no reason not to use it.
 I also believe the new level of openness and collaboration with her about the realities of my work will lead to better integration of project management across our company and improvement in how project management is done.

 If you’re feeling overwhelmed by your workload, don’t overlook validation of your priorities from your boss as a tool to make things better.
 If you don’t feel comfortable doing this with your boss, doing it with an outside mentor can also help some.
 Maybe you don’t have to wait ten years like I did.
 Don’t shy away from the tools that will get you where you need to go and help you shine as the project superhero you are.